wupg98/mlestalk-webworker/README.md

 # Mles WebWorker

 Mles WebWorker is an open source Mles (Modern Lightweight channEl Service) WebSocket client layer protocol implementation written in JavaScript.
-It used as part of MlesTalk Android app, but it can be used independently by any application over its messaging application interface.
+Mles WebWorker can be used independently by any application over its messaging application interface.
+It used as part of [MlesTalk](http://mles.io/app) Android application.

 All messaging is secured by Blowfish [1] (56-bit key) including ciphertext stealing (CTS) [2], All-or-nothing-transform (AONT) [3] and Blake2 [4] HMAC.

-Please see http://mles.io/app for more details about MlesTalk and http://mles.io for details about Mles protocol.
+Please see http://mles.io for details about Mles protocol.

 ## Mles WebWorker Messaging API